rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-python.md

                                 ),
                           body=request)

-    # ... here goes the code to read a response message from the callback_queue ...
+    # ... and some code to read a response message from the callback_queue ...

 > #### Message properties